lethang7794/devops-book/chap-03.md

   - Use `kubectl apply` to submit those objects to the cluster

 > [!NOTE]
-> Kubernetes: Object & Resource & Configuration & Kind
+> Kubernetes: Object & Resource & Configuration & Manifest
 > TODO

 ### Example: Deploy a Dockerized App with Kubernetes